Hyperoodon Movements in the Northeast Atlantic

 HYPMO studies northern bottlenose whales in the Northeast Atlantic to aid in their conservation.

-HYPMO is supported by the RANNÍS Icelandic Research Fund and RANNÍS Infrastructure Fund with additional support from the University of Iceland and University of St Andrews.
+HYPMO is supported by the RANNÍS Icelandic Research Fund and RANNÍS Infrastructure Fund, with additional support from the University of Iceland and University of St Andrews.

 Key Research Areas